1. Introduction

 location.

-A Process in the Operating System sense of the word (sublime_text.exe on Windows), is a “singleton-type” application, meaning there can be at most one running on any given computer, but it can host any number of open Sublime Text Windows simultaneously, each potentially having a different Project open.
+A Process in the Operating System sense of the word (sublime_text.exe on Windows), is a “singleton-type” application, meaning normally there can be at most one running on any given computer, but it can host any number of open Sublime Text Windows simultaneously, each potentially having a different Project open.

 A Window is a single unit of the UI with title bar, and minimize, maximize and close buttons in the upper right.